Syex/mvp_with_dagger/README.md

 > **_Note:_** The following section requires you to be familar with `Dagger2` and `MVP`

 ## The solution
-First I needed to create this `Map`, that can be injected everywhere I needed it.
+First I needed to create some cache, that can be injected everywhere I needed it.
 I created a new class for that:
 ```java
 public final class PresenterCache {